 Supporting Inclusion through Intergenerational Partnerships (SIIP) is a 5-year (2019-2024) project at the Schlegel-UW Research Institute for Aging (RIA) to promote social inclusion among community-dwelling older adults living with dementia, and their care partners, in Waterloo Region, Ontario.

-Through funding provided by the Government of Canada’s New Horizons for Seniors Program, SIIP will support community organizations to develop sustainable intergenerational partnerships.
+Through funding provided by the Government of Canada’s New Horizons for Seniors Program, SIIP supports community organizations to develop sustainable intergenerational partnerships.

 SIIP Project Components